Mr-Precise/rtltcpaccess/README.md

 rtltcpaccess
 ============
+This fork has no special differences from the original, only added support for building using CMake.
+And some small changes.

 rtltcpaccess is a drop-in replacement for RTL283XACCESS.dll that connects to an rtl_tcp server and streams the samples from there.